 In the good morning, the spinal erectors work to extend the spine as you return to a standing position.
 They also help stabilize the spine and keep it in a neutral position.

-As well, the glutes and hamstrings are responsible for hip extension as you lift your torso back up.
+The glutes and hamstrings are also responsible for hip extension in all back extension exercises and are activated when you lift your torso back up.

 Romanian Deadlifts

-Romanian deadlifts are another barbell exercise that strengthen the posterior chain, but you can do them with dumbbells, kettlebells, or bands as well.
+Romanian deadlifts are another barbell exercise that strengthens the posterior chain, but you can do them with dumbbells, kettlebells, or bands as well.
+Back extension exercises can be a great exercise to complement deadlifts.

 Romanian deadlifts are typically performed with just a slight bend in the knees.
 This allows for greater activation of the hamstrings.
 They work to extend the hips and move them towards the bar as you rise from the bottom of the movement.

-The spinal erectors aid in hip extension as well, but their primary role in the Romanian deadlift is to stabilize the spine and prevent you from rounding your back.
+The spinal erectors also aid in hip extension, but their primary role in the Romanian deadlift is stabilizing the spine and preventing you from rounding your back.

-And just like they do in the back extensions, the glutes also work to extend the hips as you’re lifting your torso from the bottom position of a Romanian deadlift.
+And just like in the back extensions, the glutes extend the hips as you lift your torso from the bottom position of a Romanian deadlift.

 Final Thoughts